This is unpublished

 biography

 Dr. Helen E. Jack is a physician-scientist and a practicing primary care physician with the Washington Department of Corrections.
-Dr. Jack’s research focuses on the integration of behavioral health into primary care for vulnerable populations.
-Since 2013, she has been conducting global mental health systems research and doing research capacity-building in southern Africa, primarily Zimbabwe.
-As the behavioral health treatment gap spans borders, Dr. Jack is also involved in US-based research focused on substance use care in general medical settings and on access to care for justice-involved individuals.
+Dr. Jack’s research focuses on the integration of mental health and addiction treatment into low-resource primary care settings both domestically and in low-income countries.
+Since 2013, she has been conducting global mental health systems research and doing research capacity-building in Zimbabwe.
+As the behavioral health treatment gap spans borders, Dr. Jack is also leads US-based research focused on substance use care for justice-involved individuals.

 Dr. Jack graduated summa cum laude from Yale University and completed medical school at Harvard Medical School.
 Prior to beginning her medical training, she earned a second BA in Philosophy, Politics, and Economics at Oxford University as a Rhodes Scholar.